lipangit/JiaoZiVideoPlayer/README.md

 ## Usage

-Even the custom UI, or has changed to the Library, is also the four steps to use the player.
+Even the custom UI, or has changed to the Library, is also the five steps to use the player.

-1.Import library but current stable version is still 4.8.3, 5.0 use exoplayer also have many problems.
+1.Import library
 ```gradle
 compile 'fm.jiecao:jiecaovideoplayer:5.3'
 ```